Consumer medicine information

 Seasonal allergic rhinitis (also known as hay fever) is an allergic response often caused by airborne pollens from trees, grasses, and weeds.
 The daytime and night-time symptoms of seasonal allergic rhinitis typically may include: stuffy, runny, itchy nose; sneezing; watery, swollen, red, itchy eyes.

-Do not take SINGULAIR if:
+Do not use SINGULAIR if:

-• the packaging is torn or shows signs of tampering
+• the packaging is torn or shows signs of tampering.

-Tell your doctor if:
+Check with your doctor if:

-1. you are pregnant or intend to become pregnant
+Check with your doctor if you are pregnant or intend to become pregnant.

 SINGULAIR has not been studied in pregnant women.